June 10th, 2024

 You might notice any tension in your body.
 As you become more aware of your present moment, your breath is an anchor you can always come back to–a “natural, soothing rhythm that’s been there since you were born” and that will remain with you throughout life (Stahl and Goldstein).

-When participants exit IOP and PHP programs, they take their ability to be mindfully present with them as a powerful tool to relax and manage distressing thoughts, emotions, and experiences.
+When you exit PHP and IOP programs, you take your ability to be mindfully present with you as a powerful tool to relax and manage distressing thoughts, emotions, and experiences.

-Participants often find through intensive outpatient programs and partial hospitalization programs that their insight has increased through the practice of mindfulness, and there is a sense of empowerment to continue to utilize these practices to manage anxiety and depression symptoms as they leave the program and continue their journey of long-term recovery.
+You will find that through these programs, your insight will have increased through the practice of mindfulness, and there is a sense of empowerment to continue to utilize these practices to manage stress, anxiety, or depression symptoms as you leave the program and continue your journey of long-term recovery.

-It's designed to provide a structured environment where you can focus on your mental health and develop coping strategies to manage your symptoms effectively.
+These programs include a combination of individual therapy, group sessions, and mindfulness exercises for anxiety and depression.
+They are thoughtfully designed to provide a structured environment where you can focus on your mental health and develop coping strategies to manage your symptoms effectively and thrive.

 Related Readings: